Aylorian/Search-and-Destroy-1.3.5/README.md

  - Room names containing parentheses are now matched correctly.

- - Mapper Extender should no longer crash due to missing area data (e.g. as happens when new areas are added to the game).
+ - Mapper Extender should no longer crash due to missing area or mapper data (e.g. as happens when new areas are added to the game).

+ - Unknown target links were glitchier than expected but Mapper Extender and GUI should now handle them correctly.

+ - The area indexing process is only allowed run when your character state is 3 (standing), 8 (fighting), 9 (asleep), or 11 (sitting or resting).
+This solves any issues related to the process running at inappropriate times, e.g. while loggin in, afk, or writing a note.

  - Cp check output for room cp's is now easier to read.

  - Dead targets on room cp's now display correctly.

  - Xcp with no argument would always target the first mob in the list, even if dead, which could prove unhelpful.
 Xcp now targets the first mob that is alive.

+ - Xcp also skips over targets whose locations are unknown.

  - Xcp can now be set to automatically hunt trick, quick where, or do nothing after running to the target area (on area cp's).
 The syntax is 'xcp mode [ht|qw|off]'.
 The default has always